wbuchwalter/redux-appinsights/README.md

 # redux-appinsights
-Redux middleware for Application Insight
+Redux middleware for Application Insights on Azure

 ### Installation
 **Prerequisite:** You need to have Application Insights correctly configured in your application.